 August 16, 2012 –A new study has found that the entire thiazolidinedione (TZD) class of type-2 diabetes drugs (including Actos and Avandia) increase the risk of bladder cancer by 2-3 times.
 Click here to read more.

 May 1, 2012 – Takeda has convinced a judge to throw out a $6.5 million award, arguing that plaintiffs’ lawyers did not present sufficient evidence to prove that Jack Cooper’s bladder cancer was caused by Actos.
 Click here to read more.

 April 29, 2012 – The first Actos lawsuit to go to trial, plaintiff Jack Cooper and his wife, Nancy, were awarded $6.5 million.
 The jury found Takeda liable for failing to warn about the risk of bladder cancer.
 Click here to read more.

 Actos: An Overview

-Manufactured by Takeda Pharmaceuticals, Actos (pioglitazone) is a diabetes medication that was FDA approved in July 1999 to help control blood sugar and insulin in adults with Type 2 diabetes.
-Along with a change in diet and exercise, Actos stabilizes the body’s response to insulin, a naturally-occurring substance that helps control blood sugar.
+Actos (pioglitazone) is a diabetes medication that is manufactured by Takeda Pharmaceuticals and marketed in the U.S. by Eli Lilly & Co.
+The FDA approved Actos in July 1999 to help control blood sugar and insulin in adults with type-2 diabetes.
+Actos works by stabilizing the body’s response to insulin, a naturally-occurring hormone that helps control blood-sugar.